smapiot/piral/docs/reference/C12-debug-utils.md

 Even without the `piral-debug-utils` package the debug API could be initiated.
 After all, it is exclusively using the window message API.

-Sending a message that can be received by the Piral Inspector (or any other code) looks like:
+Sending a message that can be received by the Piral Inspector (or any other code) looks like this:

 ```js
 window.postMessage(